What is the Jones Act? And why many say it's hampering Puerto Rico

 Opponents also say it reduces Puerto Rico's competitiveness in the exports market, causing delays in shipping that wouldn't otherwise exist.

-However, eight U.S. representatives sent DHS a letter on Monday pleading that the act be waived for one year.
+However, eight U.S. representatives sent the department a letter on Monday pleading that the act be waived for one year.

-Duke said the request from the representatives was still under consideration and that no decision had been made yet — despite an earlier statement from U.S. Customs and Border Protection that indicated that the agency had concluded there was "sufficient capacity" of U.S.-flagged ships to move commodities to Puerto Rico.
+Duke said that the request from the representatives was still under consideration and that no decision had been made yet — despite an earlier statement from U.S. Customs and Border Protection that indicated that it had concluded there was a "sufficient capacity" of U.S.-flagged ships to move commodities to Puerto Rico.

 Related: Mass Exodus From Puerto Rico Feared After Hurricane and Debt Crisis